-We sell to U.S. Federal, state, and local government customers, as well as foreign and governmental agency customers.
-Sales to such entities are subject to a number of challenges and risks.
+We sell to U.S. Federal, state, and local government customers, as well as foreign and governmental agency customers, generally through resellers.
+Sales to such entities, whether direct or indirect, are subject to a number of challenges and risks.
 Selling to such entities can be highly competitive, expensive, and time-consuming, often requiring significant upfront time and expense without any assurance that these efforts will generate a sale.
-Government contracting requirements may change and in doing so restrict our ability to sell into the government sector until we have obtained any required government certifications.
-Further, achieving and maintaining government certifications, such as U.S. Federal Risk and Authorization Management Program (FedRAMP) certification for Confluent Cloud, may require significant upfront cost, time, and resources.
-If we do not obtain U.S. FedRAMP certification for Confluent Cloud, we will not be able to sell Confluent Cloud to certain Federal government and public sector customers as well as private sector customers that require such certification for their intended use cases, which could harm our growth, business, and results of operations.
-This may also harm our competitive position against larger enterprises whose competitive offerings are FedRAMP certified.
+Contracting with certain federal government entities or resellers to such entities requires additional compliance from us and our offering, and if we fail to achieve compliance with these standards and requirements, we may be disqualified from selling our offering to such governmental entities, or be at a competitive disadvantage, which would harm our business, operating results, and financial condition.
+Government contracting requirements may also change and in doing so restrict our ability to sell into the government sector until we have obtained any required government certifications.
+Further, achieving and maintaining government certifications, such as U.S. Federal Risk and Authorization Management Program (FedRAMP) authorization for Confluent Cloud, may require significant upfront cost, time, and resources.
+If we do not obtain U.S. FedRAMP authorization for Confluent Cloud, we will not be able to sell Confluent Cloud, directly or indirectly, to certain Federal government and other public sector customers as well as private sector customers that require such certification for their intended use cases, which could harm our growth, business, and results of operations.
+This may also harm our competitive position against larger enterprises whose competitive offerings are FedRAMP authorized.
 Further, there can be no assurance that we will secure commitments or contracts with government entities even following such certifications, which could harm our margins, business, financial condition, and results of operations.
-Government demand and payment for our offering are affected by public sector budgetary cycles and funding authorizations, with funding reductions or delays adversely affecting public sector demand for our offering.
+Government demand and payment for our offering are affecte

-Further, governmental entities may demand contract terms that differ from our standard arrangements and are less favorable than terms agreed with private sector customers.
-Such entities may have statutory, contractual or other legal rights to terminate contracts with us or our partners for convenience or for other reasons.
+Further, governmental entities or resellers to such entities may demand contract terms that differ from our standard arrangements and are less favorable than terms agreed with private sector customers.
+Such entities or resellers may have statutory, contractual or other legal rights to terminate contracts with us or our partners for convenience or for other reasons.
 Any such termination may adversely affect our ability to contract with other government customers as well as our reputation, business, financial condition, and results of operations.
-In addition, compliance with requirements applicable to suppliers to the Federal government, including contractual requirements, regulations and Executive Orders, may require us to change certain of our operations and involve significant effort and expense, which could harm our margins, business, financial condition, and results of operations.
+In addition, compliance with requirements applicable to suppliers to the Federal government, including contractual requirements, regulations, and Executive Orders, may require us to change certain of our operations and involve significant effort and expense, which could harm our margins, business, financial condition, and results of operations.
 Governments and whistleblowers routinely investigate and audit government contractors' administrative processes and compliance with applicable legal requirements.
 An unfavorable investigation or audit could result in the government refusing to continue buying our subscriptions, a reduction of revenue, suspension or debarment from government contracting, or fines or civil or criminal liability if the audit uncovers improper or illegal activities, including under the False Claims Act, which could adversely affect our results of operations and reputation.